 The international salary survey, covering grades 4 to 10, was performed by the International Service for Remunerations and Pensions (ISRP), which is administratively attached to the Organisation for Economic Cooperation and Development (OECD).
 An analysis conducted by the HR department in preparation of the 5YR in 2020 identified the high-technology private sector as CERN’s main recruitment market.
 The ISRP then identified Switzerland and Germany as the CERN Member States offering the most competitive salaries in that domain.
 The main conclusion of the ISRP survey is that, overall, salaries in the Swiss high-technology market are approximately 9% above CERN salaries, whereas CERN is approximately 5% above the German high-technology market.

-Given the breadth and diversity of the salary surveys and of the process in general, the HR department is currently compiling a dedicated webpage3, for future publication, to guide and inform you on the details and conclusions of this key aspect of the 5YR.
+Given the breadth and diversity of the salary surveys and of the process in general, the HR department has compiled a dedicated webpage3 to guide and inform you on the details and conclusions of this key aspect of the 5YR.

 Fellows’ stipends were compared with similar graduate programmes at ESA, ESO, the European Commission, DESY and EMBL.
 The analysis concluded that the conditions offered by CERN continue to be attractive, and are indeed somewhat higher than those paid by the comparator organisations.